valekatoz/KoreForge/README.md

 > If you can't compile this yourself and wish to have the premium version contact me on discord "valekatoz".

 ## Note

 This mod was taking up too much time of my day so i will release it publicly in case anyone wants to keep it updated.

+Please star ⭐ this repo if you found this useful.

 ## Features